Douglas County DUI Lawyer - Douglas County DUI Attorney

 However, the Law Office of Richard Lawson does not just defend you on your DUI case.
 Sometimes, more importantly, they also represent you on your license suspension case.

-If you were arrested for DUI in Douglas County GA, you only have 10 days to protect your right to drive.
-Your lawyer will need to file a 10 Day Letter to request an ALS Hearing.
-Without this hearing, you will lose your driver's license for up to one year.
+If you were arrested for DUI in Douglas County GA, you only have 30 days to protect your right to drive.
+Your lawyer will need to file a 30 Day Letter to request an ALS Hearing or an ignition interlock device.
+Without this hearing or the device, you will lose your driver's license for up to one year.
 Act now.
 That is the only way to avoid a 12-month license suspension.

-You Must Act Now - 10-Day Warning For DUI in Douglas County
+You Must Act Now - 30-Day Warning For DUI in Douglas County

 Even for a first DUI, a driver faces a driver's license suspension of up to one year or more, jail time, probation with random drug and alcohol testing, thousands of dollars in fines and court fees, community service requirements, DUI school, mandatory evaluation and counseling, etc. Douglas County DUI Attorney Richard Lawson and his team can help you get the best possible outcome on your case.